A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Immediate Actions Required

-• Review applications using libsoup and prioritize patching for internet-facing services
+• Inventory all applications that link against libsoup and prioritize patching internet-facing or user-driven clients.

 Patch Information